-4th February 2018 – 360Netlab informed the world about the ADB.Miner – Android botnet spreading in a worm style.
+On 4 February 2018, 360Netlab informed the world about ADB.Miner – the Android botnet spreading in a worm style.
 ADB.Miner activity started on 3 February and it continues.
 On 6 February, 360Netlab provided another blog post with more details.

 Some basic facts about the worm derived from the 360Netlab blog:

-- all the incomes are connected with a single wallet: 44XT4KvmobTQfeWa6PCQF5RDosr2MLWm43AsaE3o5iNRXXTfDbYk2VPHTVedTQHZyfXNzMn8YYF2466d3FSDT7gJS8gdHAr,
+- All generated income is connected with a single wallet:

 Some of the fragments were not highlighted by the accident.
 Mirai SYN scanning activity can be easily distinguished by the following PGA (Packet Generation Signature):

 Such a signature included in the packet can be easily tracked in the darknet traffic.
-According to this, we have run a query for the TCP scans on port 5555 with the above mentioned PGA signature (from the 04.02.2018 to the 08.02.2018 07:00 AM UTC).
-As a result, we have obtained almost 13 millions of scanning packets and about 35 thousands of unique IP addresses.
+According to this, we have run a query for the TCP scans on port 5555 with the above mentioned PGA signature (from 04.02.2018 to 08.02.2018 07:00 AM UTC).
+As a result, we have obtained almost 13 million scanning packets and about 35 thousand unique IP addresses.

-Firstly, let us have a look into the IP addresses distribution among countries.
-As it was mentioned before, we have observed about 35 000 unique IP addresses originating from the 90 different countries.
-The biggest number of IP addresses was assigned to China (21 036).
+Firstly, let us have a look into the IP address distribution among countries.
+As it was mentioned before, we have observed about 35,000 unique IP addresses originating from the 90 different countries.
+The largest number of IP addresses was assigned to China (21,036).
 The following chart presents top countries in terms of the number of observed unique IP addresses.
-Next chart presents top countries in terms of the number of scans (packet numbers)
+The next chart presents top countries in terms of the number of scans (packet numbers).

 Let us take a look into source ports now.
 They do not seem completely random, because:

-Finally, the following chart presents timeline of the scanning activity (taken from the 84 hour long period).
-Typically, we are observing around 12 000 scans per 5 minutes.
+Finally, the following chart presents a timeline of the scanning activity (taken from the 84-hour long period).
+Typically, we are observing around 12,000 scans per 5 minutes.
 However, some occasional upticks can be observed.
 They usually last about 20 minutes and during this time the number of scans doubles.

 05.02.2017 - 14 774 unique IP addresses